 VOG and POG paneling can be painted but there’s a process to it.
 First, you’ll need to figure out what to do with the strips or battens that cover the seams.

 Most people opt to remove the battens and cover over the seams.
 We have an article dedicated to painting and updating VOG panels in mobile homes here.

 In the 1970’s, the most common wall material in mobile homes was a thinly laminated wood paneling.
 It would have some texture to it and the grooves would be dark and rough.
 It wasn’t just mobile homes, though, that stuff was in every home!

 Veneer is technically a thin layer of hardwood, usually thinner than 1/8 of an inch.
-Typically, veneer is bonded, or glued with adhesive, to a cheaper surface that is hidden below.
+Typically, a veneer is many layers of hardwood bonded or glued with adhesive, in alternating grain direction (called crossbanding) to a cheaper surface that is hidden below.
 A less expensive wood or particle board can often be found underneath.